earthly/website/blog/_posts/2022-09-14-aws-networks.md

 </div>

-Ok, so a Region is just a part of the world, and an availability zone is just sections of that region where the data centers are.
+Ok, so a Region is just a part of the world, and an Availability Zone is just sections of that region where the data centers are.
 That brings us to the [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 A VPC is your Virtual Private Cloud.
 It's basically your own private network on AWS.
 VPCs exist within regions and span multiple Availability Zones.
-When you create an account, AWS sets up a VPC for you in every region across the world, which is very nice of them, but let's create our own anyway.
+When you create an account, AWS sets up a VPC for you in every region across the world, which is very nice of them, but for our own learning, let's create our own.

 ### Creating A New VPC